annjacob1999/AutoCompleteSuggestions/README.md

 # AutoCompleteSuggestions
 An Automation Project in SeleniumJavaCucumber running with maven

-The tests automated are first 3 scenarios from the list of test case scenarios in word document *TestScenarios*.
+The tests automated are the first 3 scenarios from the list of testcase scenarios in word document *TestScenarios*.

  **Cucumber ,Selenium with Java, TestNG, maven **